King Arthur Baking Co.’s Remarkable Digital Transformation

 Flourishing Well Beyond Flour

-A surprising fact, not widely known, is that King Arthur only began selling its goods in grocery stores outside New England in the 1990s.
-Now, you can find their products online and in retailers across the country.
+A surprising fact, not widely known, is that King Arthur only began selling its products in grocery stores outside New England in the 1990s.
+Today, you can find their products online and in retailers across the country.

 Their annual revenue today has soared to nearly $200 million.